Compliance

 This website uses Mouseflow, a web analytics tool from Mouseflow ApS, Flaesketorvet 68, 1711 Copenhagen, Denmark, to randomly record individual visits (only with anonymized IP address).
 This creates a log of mouse movements, mouse clicks, and keyboard interactions, with the intention of replaying individual visits to this website as so-called session replays, and evaluating them in the form of so-called heatmaps to derive potential improvements for this website.
 The storage and processing of the collected data take place within the EU.

-The legal basis for processing is consent under Article 6(1)(a) DSGVO.
+The legal basis for this processing is Article 6(1)(a) GDPR.

-You can withdraw your consent for data processing by Google Optimize at any time here in our consent management by deselecting the “Statistics” category or by declining consent for the use of Google Optimize.
+You can withdraw your consent for the use of Mouseflow at any time in our consent management by deselecting the “Statistics” category or by declining consent for the use of Mouseflow.

 3.4.3 Marketing: Consent for Marketing Cookies